 After our scramble to the summit, we made it to the small cement block that marks the top of Pico do Jorge.
 I don’t think many make it up to the summit but it was quite an incredible scene as we floated above the clouds.
 I sent the drone up for an aerial view and was even more astounded at the view of the ridge and peaks on this mountain range.

 After eating lunch at the summit of Pico do Jorge, we rejoined the trail and headed onwards another four kilometers to Pico Grande.
-I had visited Pico Grande before from Encumeada but this time we approached from a different angle.
-The clouds had rolled in quite heavy now but we really enjoyed the mystical, mountain atmosphere it created on our journey from Pico do Jorge to Pico Grande.
+I had visited Pico Grande before from Encumeada but this time we approached it from a different angle.
+The clouds had rolled in quite heavily now but we really enjoyed the mystical, mountain atmosphere it created on our journey from Pico do Jorge to Pico Grande.

 Our incline for the day finished at Pico Grande.
 It was my second visit to this unique rock formation in the middle of Madeira.
 It was quite cloudy when we summited so I will show you one photo from that day but a few other photos from a clearer day when I visited.
 The great part about this peak is that it has panoramic views.
 You can see all the way to Bica da Cana in one direction and then across to Pico do Arieiro in the other.
 With no clouds blocking the view again, I had an incredible line of sight towards the sunrise with the Pico do Arieiro to Pico Ruivo hiking route sticking out very clear in the distance with its sharp peaks.

 The incline was done and now it was time for a huge descent back into Nun’s Valley.
 We headed downhill for four kilometers with over 1000 meters of decline throughout this section of the hike.
-The views as we came into the lower parts of Nun’s Valley were incredible as it was just at the last part of the day with incredible lighting and cloud formations hovering over the peaks.
+The views as we came into the lower parts of Nun’s Valley were incredible as it was just the last part of the day with incredible lighting and cloud formations hovering over the peaks.
 It was actually one of my favorite parts of the hike.

-After 16.5-kilometers we made it back to the car to complete the loop.
+After 16.5 kilometers we made it back to the car to complete the loop.
 This was one hell of an adventure and turned out quite well with the route I chose thanks to Maps.me for being so accurate!
 You don’t need to go to the summit of Pico do Jorge and you will still have an incredible day if you stay on the Maps.me trail as it appears on the map.
 I hope you enjoyed this guide about hiking to Pico do Jorge and Pico Grande.
 Happy hiking and stay safe out there.